mlswg/mls-protocol/draft-ietf-mls-protocol.md

 of the non-updated child.
 In particular, for the leaf node, there are no encrypted secrets, since a leaf node has no children.

-The recipient of an update processes it with the following steps:
+The recipient of a path update processes it with the following steps:

 1. Compute the updated path secrets.
    * Identify a node in the direct path for which the local member